gabe-de-wit/walkability-and-trees/README.md

 The a priori hypothesis was that the density of street trees might correlate with walkability calculated from a pure network perspective.
 Trunk routes on the pedestrian network might be more likely to have benefitted from investment over time; this might include trees, which are known to be complement walkability.

+Surprisingly there was no relationship, at least with this walkability metric and tree dataset.
+The tree dataset is not comprehensive (e.g. it doesn't include privately maintained trees), and the walkability metric used is not by any means a standard.

 ## Format
 Analysis was done in Python through a Jupyter notebook, `walkability_and_trees.ipynb`.
 The GIS parts were handled with GeoPandas, and everything else with the standard pandas/matplotlib/statsmodels/scikitlearn data science libraries.

-I've included the slides from a presentation of the findings, and `output.csv` includes output area level information on walkability, land area, residential density, and tree density.
+I've included the slides from a presentation of the findings, in `Walkability and Street Trees in London.pptx`.

+`output.csv` includes output area level information on walkability, land area, residential density, and tree density.

 ## Data and Sources
 The datasets used in the notebook are too large to be shared over GitHub, and are not all straightforward to obtain.
 Roughly: